AsherTeo/Few-Shot-Object-Detection-for-Self-Annotation-using-Grounding-DINO/README.md

 ## 1. Introduction

 In traditional computer vision workflows, dataset annotation is often the most time-consuming step.
-Manually drawing bounding boxes for thousands of images quickly becomes a bottleneck, especially for domain-specific objects where pre-trained models may not generalize well.
+Manually drawing bounding boxes for thousands of images quickly becomes a bottleneck, especially for domain-specific objects where zero shot may not generalize well.

 Although modern vision models are trained on large-scale data and many works have explored zero-shot detection to reduce labeling effort, in practice the recall is often too low for reliable self-annotation.
 Missed objects and excessive false positives still require substantial human correction, limiting the usefulness of purely zero-shot approaches.